 I am sure when you got married or announced your engagement, you had family and friends give you advice.
 I am sure along with the advice you were told a time or two about how marriage is hard, and it takes work.

 Each marriage will face challenges along the way.
 No matter how compatible you are.

 It is our choice to allow those issues to help us grow and work to overcome them or toss in the towel and walk away.

 When you get married it is for better or worse, so prepare yourself for the bumps along the way, and learn what challenges that every marriage will face at some point, and how to work through it.

 Probably one of the most significant issues is learning to communicate with each other.
 You might think how hard it is to talk to each other, but there is more to it.

 You have to learn to communicate in healthy ways and express your feelings, praise your spouse, and more.
 When you have poor communication in the relationship, it can take a toll on a marriage.
 You have to remember the right ways to talk to your spouse, so they hear you, understand what you are saying, and don’t feel like they are being attacked.

 How do you learn to communicate properly?
-Sit down and talk, read a book that shares the right way to disagree, or even speak with a counsellor.
+Sit down and talk, read a book that shares the right way to disagree, or even speak with a counselor.

 Addressing issues as they happen healthily really helps you not build up and blow up later.